Introduction to Acoustics

-In years one and two, you will follow a structured programme of acoustic modules, with subjects including analogue electronics, digital signal processing audio systems and speaker design.
-In your final year, you'll be able to shape your degree around your interests, selecting optional modules in speech, room acoustics and virtual reality.
+- In your final year, you'll be able to shape your degree around your interests, selecting optional modules in areas including speech, room acoustics and noise control.
 You'll also complete experiments and project work, culminating in your individual project.

 This module offers an introduction to a wide range of concepts in acoustics and allows you to begin to gain skills in the practical measurement and analysis of acoustic devices and audio technologies.